The 2023 CBA Summer Music Camp will be our 23rd annual Camp at the Nevada County Fairgrounds June 11th – 14th in Grass Valley, California.

 For Kids

-While classes are geared toward adults, we offer a special program called Fungrass for children or siblings of campers who are not yet ready for camp classes, but are interested in music, arts and crafts, and fun!
+While classes are geared toward adults, we offer a special program called FunGrass for children or siblings of campers who are not yet ready for camp classes, but are interested in music, arts and crafts, and fun!

 - Your instrument(s).
 Don’t forget capos, picks, spare strings, etc. The camp store will have accessories, but they might not have your particular favorites.